World-of-Workflows/WorkflowsUniversity/docs/22_samples/SendEmailWithoutPlugin/send-html-email-using-office-365.md

+---
+title: Send html email using Office 365
+parent: Sample Workflows
+grand_parent: Patterns & Practices
+layout: default
+nav_order: 10
+has_children: false
+---

 # Send html email using Office 365

-World of Workflows can easly send HTML Email using Office 365 with a simple workflow, as follows:
+World of Workflows can easily send HTML Email using Office 365 with a simple workflow, as follows:

 *Please esure you have established Office 365 credentials.
-See [here](../solutions/AIProspector/register-office365-application.md)*
+See [here](../../20_solutions/sample solutions/AIProspector/register-office365-application.html)*

 ## Step 1:
 > Activity: **SetVariable**